MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-a-script-to-add-users-to-a-hold-in-ediscovery.md

 ---
-title: "Use a script to add users to a hold in a Core eDiscovery case in the Security & Compliance Center" f1.keywords:
+title: "Use a script to add users to a hold in a Core eDiscovery case" f1.keywords:
 - NOCSH
 ms.author: markjjo